 A simple walk in the woods adds an element of exploration to your family fitness plan.
 Try a nature hike at a nearby forest preserve, have a nature scavenger hunt, volunteer with a conservation group, or pick fruit at your local farm.
 Even younger kids can discover new worlds in a stroller or carrier.
 Not only are you being active, you’re connecting with the world and creating memories for a lifetime.

 Whether it’s a walk-a-thon, marathon, swim-a-thon, triathlon, mud-run, or obstacle course, there are plenty of competitions to challenge your whole family.
 When everyone trains together, the whole family is motivated by a shared sense of competition and accomplishment.
 To find events in your community, visit active.com.

 Everyone appreciates some couch time with a favorite TV show, but that doesn’t mean your family has to turn into couch potatoes.
 Use commercial breaks as an opportunity to exercise.
 Push-ups, sit-ups, squats, lunges, and body-weight exercises can all be done in your living room.
 Make it a competition and track each family member’s progress.

 Make it fun

 Family fitness is about more than exercise; it’s about creating the foundation for a healthy lifestyle.
 If your plan becomes another chore, it’s not going to work.
-From the local park, to a family-based fitness center, there are lots of ways to create a plan that works for everyone.
+From the local park, to a family-based fitness program, there are lots of ways to create a plan that works for everyone.
 Be creative, and remember, family fitness shouldn’t be a “have-to,” it should be a “want-to.”